GST calculator briefing SGST, CGST, IGST, GST calculation with an example, how the GST system works, comparison of GST and previous tax system

 What is SGST?

 SGST is a short form of State GST by which the taxes are levied by the state government.
 It comes under the act of State goods and services act, 2016.
-This tax gives the income to the state and all the pre-collected state taxes are merged under this one.
+This tax gives the income to the state government and all the pre-collected state taxes are merged under this one.

 What is IGST?